adamsilver/fdpb/09-an-expense-form.md

 Put that code here
 ```

 The reason there are attributes for `id` and `name` is that in the case of radio buttons and checkboxes, the `name` differs from the `id`.
+That is the name of every radio button in a single group should match, but the id's should differ.

 ```HTML
 Example
 ```

+While this pattern is more complex, it may help more digitally savyy users complete frequent tasks.

 ## Summary